 In Australia, we run our heaters on LPG which is 100% propane which will vaporise at -45 degrees, however, anecdotally it seems the gas bottles do seem to struggle a bit with pressure as they empty out in cold conditions.
 The Elgas website notes that at -7degC available LPG (propane) is approx. 30% less than at 10degC which fits with the stories we have heard about gas heaters sometimes struggling in cold conditions and low gas levels.

 Diesel is not affected by temperature in the same way.
 You will always have the same burn performance and heat all year round, although in very cold conditions (alpine) you do need to add kerosene or a winter fuel additive to ensure it does not go gummy.

-The winner: Diesel for superior (really) cold weather performance.
+The winner: Diesel (by a small margin) for superior (really) cold weather performance.